nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/field-constraints-and-validation.md

 Availability: Any XSD simple type derived from datatype `xsd:string` (or alternatives like `xsd:name`).

-Behavior: This constraint ensures that a field contains a given quantity of characters. `null` value is always valid (use the `NotNullConstraint` in combination).
+Behavior: This constraint ensures that a field contains a given number of characters. `null` value is always valid (use the `NotNullConstraint` in combination).

 {{#> callout type='warning' }}

 `LengthConstraint` may alter the database schema when using an SQL backend.
-If the `minLenght` is defined, a varchar with the given length will be created.
+If the `minLength` is defined, a varchar with the given length will be created.

 {{/callout}}